 - Greek folk dance lesson with dinner and live music in Athens

 Do you have any additional questions about Greek dances, or planning a trip to Greece in general?
-I have lived in this beautiful Mediterranean country for the last three and a half years.
+I have lived in this beautiful Mediterranean country for the last four years.
 I am happy to answer any questions that you may have.

 Safe travels!
 Geia sou!
 Melissa xo